 Email Us: MSCI Program Inquiries »

-All MSCI Scholars must complete 33-credit hours of didactic coursework, including sixteen core credits, four credits of MTPCI Research Seminar, at least six credits of electives and variable credits of mentored independent research.
+All MSCI Scholars must complete 33-credit hours of didactic coursework, including sixteen core credits, four credits of MTPCI Research Seminar, at least six credits of electives, and variable credits of mentored independent research (see MSCI course list).
+Scholars may pursue one of three concentrations: Translational Medicine, Genetics/Genomics, or Clinical Investigation.
+Each concentration provides focused training that is tailored specifically to a student’s interest within clinical and translational research.
 For additional information about the specific courses required for each of the concentrations, please see the MSCI Concentrations.

 Scholars will form a thesis committee consisting of three faculty members and will meet with them at least twice per year.
 The thesis committee should include the scholar’s primary mentor, the MSCI Program Director, and a third faculty member in a closely related research field.
 The committee meetings will consist of reviewing the scholar’s plan for completing and publishing a research project and manuscript.
-Scholars will return signed Mentorship Committee forms to the CRTC by December 1st and May 1st.
 The final approval meeting will consist of a formal 15-minute presentation of the research followed by the committee’s discussion of the manuscript.
+Scholars will complete a Mentor form at the end of the program.
 See thesis guidelines for more detail.
 The thesis must be based on original human research conducted during the period of pursuit of the Degree.

 Developing a successful clinical and translational research career requires strong relationships with mentors and a research team.
-Each Scholar must have a Program-approved primary research mentor.
+Each scholar will participate in a formal, structured mentorship program that offers an opportunity to work alongside faculty renowned for their innovative clinical research and teaching experience.
 This mentor will be the Scholar’s main source of research supervision and career development.
 It is expected that Scholars will meet weekly with their mentor and that the mentor will be available for consultation and support concerning the Scholar’s current projects and future progress.
-The mentor is expected to provide formal feedback to the Scholar at least semi-annually.
 In addition to the Scholar’s research mentor, the MSCI Program Director will serve as a mentor to the scholar to further assist in each Scholar’s Career Development during the Program.

 Responsible Conduct of Research (RCR)